 The Summer Medical Student Scholarship Program at Holland Bloorview Kids Rehabilitation Hospital provides medical students an exciting opportunity to broaden their paediatric knowledge, gain experience, and explore future career interests in paediatric rehabilitation and development.
-During The PROGRAM there will be the expectation of weekend overnight in-house call with physician back-up.
 The first week will be didactic teaching around general paediatric rehabilitation and development as well as orientation to the various programs at Holland Bloorview.
 The rest of the time will focus on ward and outpatient clinic rotations.

-The PROGRAM is open to all 2nd year medical students from Ontario Medical Schools.
+The PROGRAM is open to all 2nd year medical students from the University of Toronto.

 You will be paid on a bi-weekly basis and the total will be approximately $3600.00

 Candidates will be asked to submit a cover letter and their curriculum vitae.
 Cover letter should include any experience working or volunteering with children and youth.
 Consideration will be given to:

 - relevance of the applicant's education, career goals and volunteer experience